 In this Quora response, a JNU student Harshit Agarwal who claims to be independent of the organizers or being a sympathizer to them elaborates the sequence of events.

-He explains in his Quora post that Democratic Student Union (DSU) in JNU consists of extremely well read students who may have Maoist ideology but not separatists themselves.
+He explains in his Quora post that Democratic Student Union (DSU) in JNU consists of extremely well-read students who may have a Maoist ideology but not separatists themselves.
 He raises the question if as Indians “are we ready to hear the issue of Kashmir from Kashmiris”?
 He claims that he does not support sensation of Kashmir but want to hear them out and hence he thinks organizing the above event was justified.

 Now let’s look at the event poster.
-It was against “Bahmanical Collective Conscience”.
+It was against “Brahmanical Collective Conscience”.
 I am not sure what the organizers would have thought but the meaning I understand from the phrase it was against set believes created about the valley by Kashmiri Brahmins.
 The poster also said the event was against “judicial killing” of two terrorists and claims to be “in solidarity with Kashmiri people”.

 So the conception of the ‘cultural’ event was against Kashmiri Brahmins who were an integral part of Kashmir’s population and are Kashmiris too.
 So when the organizers claimed it was in solidarity with Kashmiri people they could not and should not have excluded Kashmiri Brahmins from it.

 If we read the poster further we see it is written the event was to portray ‘history of occupation in Kashmir”.
 So they wanted to discuss something that said “India was occupying Kashmir illegally” and the Kashmiri people (without the Hindus in it) are against it.
 The poster further invited everyone to join them to “Protest in rage against the occupation and in solidarity with valiant (brave) people of Kashmir”.